Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

 table(is.na(results$symbol))
 ```

 Uh Oh!
 There are lots of NAs, meaning many genes didn't have a symbol mapped to them...
-Turns out Org.Db is most built around **entrez IDs** and does not contain the annotations for many Ensembl genes, which includes a lot of non-coding RNAs like lincRNAs.
+Turns out Org.Db is most built around **entrez IDs** from NCBI and does not contain the annotations for many Ensembl genes, which includes a lot of non-coding RNAs like lincRNAs.
 Instead, we can use an Ensembl package, `EnsDb.Hsapiens.v86` to pull data directly from Ensembl.

 ```r
 library(EnsDb.Hsapiens.v86)